activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## Rollback journal and 2PL

 In this mode, locks are used to implement isolation.
 The locks acquired are coarse-grained and apply to the entire database.
-The locks permit simultaneous readers from concurrent transactions to co-exist, but writers from one transaction block readers and writers from other concurrent transactions.
+The locks permit simultaneous readers from concurrent transactions to co-exist.
+Writers holding a `RESERVED` lock blocks writers from other concurrent transactions.
+Writers holding a `PENDING` lock block readers and writers from other concurrent transactions.

 <div><img src="/public/images/locks.svg"></div>